twobob/MapMagic2Scripts/README.md

 WigglerMini - adds a set of random offsets into an input set of splines

 Bendy - (created To follow Wiggler) - or other inputted splines.
-Accentuates Tamngent.
+Accentuates Tangent.
 Increases segment count by factor.

 Clamp - Utility to ensure splines are indeed clamped to the Active or Full Area - or not at all.